smh997/Art-Space/README.md

 # Art-Space
-An android app which illustrate a gallery of some artworks!
+An Android app that illustrates a gallery of some artworks!

+Artworks are downloaded from the [Art Institution of Chicago](https://www.artic.edu/collection?is_public_domain=1).